sorooshtehrany/sensor-control-system-real-time/README.md

 Navigate to the directory where you cloned the repository.

-Create the Shared "library using g++ -m64 -shared -o control_system.dll control_system.cpp -lpthread"
+Create the Shared library using "g++ -m64 -shared -o control_system.dll control_system.cpp -lpthread"

 Install the required Python packages using "pip install -r requirements.txt"